seadmustafa/zadexchangeapi/README.md

 A robust, scalable API for managing user balances in USD and TRY currencies:

 ✅ Users can **deposit**, **withdraw**, **retrieve balance**, and **exchange currencies** between accounts in **TRY** and **USD**.

 ✅ Exchange rates retrieved from [https://www.exchangerate-api.com](https://www.exchangerate-api.com), valid for 1 minute

 ✅ Withdraw and Deposit operations are **asynchronous** with status tracking.

 ✅ Built with clean code principles, high test coverage, and Docker support.

+✅ Rate limiter has been implemented to prevent abuse and enhancing system protection and stability.

 ## 🔥 Additional Features for Demonstration & Observability

 - **Mock Users and Accounts:**
   The application automatically generates demo users and initializes USD/TRY accounts with predefined balances on startup, simplifying local testing and demo scenarios.